 No new COVID-19 cases in Vellore

-No fresh cases of COVID-19 were reported in Vellore, Tirupattur and Tiruvannamalai on Saturday.
-One new case of COVID-19 was reported in Ranipet, taking the total number of cases in the district to 53,937.
+No fresh cases of COVID-19 were reported in Vellore and the total number of cases stood at 57,333 on Friday.
+With a total of 56,165 persons having been discharged, there were five active cases in the district.
+The toll stood at 1,163.

 - Comments will be moderated by The Hindu editorial team.